samuelvaz/lamp_setup_on_aws/EC2_INSTANCE_SETUP.md

-# Setting Up an EC2 Instance on AWS for LAMP Stack
+# Setting Up an AWS EC2 Instance for LAMP Stack

 ## Step 1: Sign in to AWS Console